-The Nurse Anesthesia Program prepares Registered Nurses to become Advanced Practitioners in the field of anesthesia where they administer general and regional anesthesia to surgical and obstetric patients.
+The OHSU Nurse Anesthesia Program prepares registered nurses to become advanced practitioners in the field of anesthesia where they administer general and regional anesthesia to surgical and obstetric patients.
 Students earn a Master of Nursing degree upon completion of the 27 month program.
 Most courses are offered face to face on campus.
 Core courses may be offered as an on-line or hybrid format.
 Two anesthesia pharmacology courses are offered as on-line courses.

 Goals of the Nurse Anesthesia Program: